Ravinder82/Fibr-4-Tweeter/directory.md

-# TabTalkAI Directory Architecture - CLEANED STRUCTURE
+# TabTalkAI Directory Architecture & UI/UX Analysis

 ## Project Overview

-TabTalkAI is a Chrome extension and web application that provides AI-powered content generation and analysis tools.
-Recently, the project underwent significant restoration of missing features including character counting, content analysis, demo mode, and various UI enhancements.
+TabTalkAI is a sophisticated Chrome extension and web application that provides AI-powered content generation and analysis tools.
+The extension enables intelligent conversations with webpage content using Google's Gemini 2.0 Flash model and specializes in creating clean, professional Twitter/X posts and threads.
+The UI features a beautiful glassmorphism design with dark mode support.

-**✅ STATUS: PROJECT CLEANED** - All duplicate and problematic files removed, structure optimized for stability.
+**✅ STATUS: PROJECT ACTIVE** - All features fully functional with a modern, responsive UI.
 The project supports both browser extension and standalone web app versions.

 ## Directory Architecture